yoonhoelee/SpringBoot_JPA_Practice/README.md

 I will plan to follow the materials on the course accordingly and will produce toy web application while doing so.

 ## jpashop
-* practicing basic Java language and Spring framework
+* Practicing basic Java language and Spring framework
 * Designing tables for domain as well as laying out business logic in service files
-* basic understanding of databases(as this is a practice application, an h2 database, which is commonly used for test environments was used)
+* Basic understanding of databases(as this is a practice application, an h2 database, which is commonly used for test environments was used)
 * Understanding and practicing REST API development
 * Optimizing JPQL using fetch join method and calling DTOs.